litchipi/blog/posts/rust/containers_in_rust/part2.md

 ```
 So here we first import our necessary dependencies `structopt` but also `PathBuf` from the standard
 library.
-Then we define our `Args` struct, containing all the arguments and informations to be used for
+Then we define our `Args` struct, containing all the arguments and information to be used for
 argument parsing.
 Let's look what arguments we are expecting:
 - `debug`: Will be used to display debug messages or just normal logs
 - `command`: The command that will be executed inside the container (with arguments)